jpadilla/pyjwt/docs/usage.rst

     >>> decoded["sub"]
     '1234567890'

-Think of the `sub`` claim as the **"who"** of the JWT.
+Think of the `sub` claim as the **"who"** of the JWT.
-It identifies the subject of the token—the user or entity that the token is about.
+It identifies the subject of the token — the user or entity that the token is about.
 The claims inside a JWT are essentially statements about this subject.

 For example, if you have a JWT for a logged-in user, the `sub` claim would typically be their unique user ID, like `1234567890`.